GannaC/booking-com-scraper-hotels/README.md

 # Booking.com website scraper
-This web scraper is designed to extract comprehensive information about accommodations from various booking sites.
-It allows users to choose a specific country and then downloads all available accommodation details, saving them neatly in a file for further analysis.
+This web scraper is designed to extract comprehensive information about accommodations from Booking.com website.
+It allows users to choose a specific country and then downloads all available accommodation details, saving them in a file for further analysis.

 ## Installation
 To install and set up the scraper, follow these steps: